Boeing agrees to $2.5 bln settlement of U.S. criminal probe into 737 MAX crashes | Business

 Boeing agrees to $2.5 bln settlement of U.S. criminal probe into 737 MAX crashes

-Boeing Co will pay over $2.5 billion to resolve a U.S. investigation into criminal conspiracy charges related to two deadly 737 MAX crashes that killed 346 people, the Justice Department said, but the plane maker will not be required to plead guilty.
-The settlement includes a criminal fine of $243.6 million and compensation payments to Boeing’s 737 MAX airline customers of $1.77 billion, the Justice Department said.
+Boeing Co will pay over $2.5 billion to resolve a U.S. investigation into criminal conspiracy charges related to two fatal 737 MAX crashes, the Justice Department said, but the planemaker will not be required to plead guilty.
+The settlement includes a criminal fine of $243.6 million, compensation payments to Boeing’s 737 MAX airline customers of $1.77 billion, the Justice Department said.
 It also establishes a $500 million crash-victim beneficiaries fund to compensate heirs, relatives, and legal beneficiaries of passengers killed.

+"The allegations in the deferred prosecution agreement are just the tip of the iceberg of Boeing’s wrongdoing," they said in a joint statement.
+Boeing is facing around 140 lawsuits by Ethiopian crash victim families and has already settled most of the lawsuits related to the Lion Air disaster in Indonesia.

-"The tragic crashes of Lion Air Flight 610 and Ethiopian Airlines Flight 302 exposed fraudulent and deceptive conduct by employees of one of the world’s leading commercial airplane manufacturers," said Acting Assistant Attorney General David P. Burns.
-"Boeing’s employees chose the path of profit over candor by concealing material information from the FAA concerning the operation of its 737 Max airplane and engaging in an effort to cover up their deception."
+Because of the crashes, the U.S. Congress in December passed legislation reforming how the Federal Aviation Administration (FAA) certifies new airplanes.
+Acting Assistant Attorney General David P. Burns said the tragic crashes "exposed fraudulent and deceptive conduct by employees of one of the world’s leading commercial airplane manufacturers."

+"Boeing’s employees chose the path of profit over candor by concealing material information from the FAA concerning the operation of its 737 Max airplane and engaging in an effort to cover up their deception," he said.
 Boeing said it expects to incur additional charges of $743.6 million in the fourth quarter as part of the settlement.

 In March, 2019, the 737 Max was grounded.
 The grounding was just lifted in November, 2020, after Boeing made significant safety upgrades and improvements in pilot training.
 Boeing was charged with one count of conspiracy to defraud the United States.
 The largest U.S. airplane manufacturer faces a three-year deferred prosecution agreement, with the charge dismissed if it complies.